lynxgav/COVID19-mitigation/README.md

 The model was coded in Mathematica 10.0.2.0 on Mac OS X El Capitan Version 10.11.5.

+Author of the mathematica notebook file:

+Dr Ganna Rozhnova
-Author: Dr Ganna Rozhnova, University Medical Center Utrecht, Utrecht, The Netherlands; g.rozhnova@umcutrecht.nl
+University Medical Center Utrecht, Utrecht, The Netherlands g.rozhnova@umcutrecht.nl

-Date: 16 March 2020
+Last update: 16 March 2020

-In case of questions you are welcome to email Dr Ganna Rozhnova.
+In case of questions you are welcome to email me.